Ma Ka Pa Anand

-Ma Ka Pa Anand is an Indian actor and television presenter who has been working with Star Vijay.
-He has hosted Super Singer, Athu Ithu Ethu, Kings of Dance, KPY Champions, Mrs. Chinnathirai, The Wall, Cinema Kaaram Coffee, Start Music and Oo Solriya Oo Oohm Solriya.
-Anand previously worked as a video jockey for six years with Radio Mirchi in Dubai.
+Ma Ka Pa Anand is an Indian actor and television presenter.
+He has hosted Super Singer, Athu Ithu Ethu, Kings of Dance, KPY Champions, Mrs. Chinnathirai, The Wall, Cinema Kaaram Coffee, Start Music and Oo (yes)Solriya Oo Oohm (no)Solriya.
+Anand previously worked as a radio jockey at Radio Mirchi.
 He started his acting career with the film Vanavarayan Vallavarayan in 2014.
+He has hosted the show Athu Ithu Ethu after Sivakarthikeyan.